GGP1/kure/README.md

 ## Configuration

-Kure will look for the `KURE_CONFIG` environment variable containing the path to the configuration file, which will contain the path to the database.
-If `KURE_CONFIG` is not set, the configuration file (.kure.yaml) and the database (kure.db) will be created in the user home directory ($HOME).
+Kure will look for the `KURE_CONFIG` environment variable pointing to a configuration file, which at the same time contains the name and path to the database.
+If the environment variable is not set, the configuration file (.kure.yaml) and the database (kure.db) will be created under the user home directory ($HOME).

 Switching between databases is as easy as changing the database name and path in the configuration file.
 If the file doesn't exist yet, Kure will create it.